-No matter what your style, soprano to bass, beginner to pro, on a budget to flush with cash, picking the right saxophone mouthpiece for your instrument is always important!
+No matter what your style, alto to soprano or bass, beginner to pro, or on a budget flush with cash, picking the right saxophone mouthpiece for your instrument is always important!
+As much important as deciding on your best choices for alto saxophones.

 It makes a world of difference in the quality of the sound you produce, and the music your sax makes.
 However, with hundreds of options to choose from it’s not always easy to make the right choice.